Jaymon/reached/README.md

     $ reached --gui

 It will fail spectacularly if you don't have the TKinter modules installed.
+The GUI also doesn't have the capability to set flags like ignore case, etc.

 See all the options: